 The Marrakesh Treaty

-The Marrakesh Treaty is a multilateral treaty concluded by the World Intellectual Property Organization (WIPO) in 2013.
-It aims to help people who are blind, visually impaired or otherwise print disabled have more timely access to a greater variety of books and other literary works in accessible formats, such as braille, audio and large print.
+The Marrakesh Treaty aims to help people who are blind, visually impaired or otherwise print-disabled have access to books and other literary works in accessible formats.

-The Marrakesh Treaty provides an international legal framework for copyright exceptions that allows for the reproduction, distribution and cross-border exchange of copyright works in accessible formats between countries party to the treaty.
+It provides an international legal framework for copyright exceptions that allows for the reproduction, distribution and cross-border exchange of copyright works in accessible formats – such as braille, audio and large print books – between countries party to the Treaty.

 In June 2017, the Minister for Commerce and Consumer Affairs and Minister for Disability Issues announced the Government’s decision to join the Marrakesh Treaty.

 The proposal to join included additional changes beyond those required by the Marrakesh Treaty to further improve access to copyright works for individuals with a print disability.

 These documents have more information on the proposed policy:

 Joining the Marrakesh Treaty is expected to provide:

 - More timely access to a greater variety of accessible format works for New Zealanders with a print disability.
 This will have a range of positive flow-on effects: